NREL/PV_ICE/docs/sphinx/source/data.rst

 (D. C. Jordan, S. R. Kurtz, K. VanSant, and J. Newmiller, "Compendium of photovoltaic degradation rates," Progress in Photovoltaics: Research and Applications, vol. 24, no. 7, pp. 978–989, 2016, doi: 10.1002/pip.2744.)

 Failure probability data, i.e. T50 and T90, in years
-(D. C. Jordan, B. Marion, C. Deline, T. Barnes, and M. Bolinger, "PV field reliability status—Analysis of 100 000 solar systems," Progress in Photovoltaics: Research and Applications, vol. n/a, no. n/a, Feb.
+(D. C. Jordan, B. Marion, C. Deline, T. Barnes, and M. Bolinger, "PV field reliability status - Analysis of 100 000 solar systems," Progress in Photovoltaics: Research and Applications, vol. n/a, no. n/a, Feb.
 2020, doi: 10.1002/pip.3262.)

 Material Baselines
 ~~~~~~~~~~~~~~~~~~~~

 Glass thickness data
 ^^^^^^^^^^^^^^^^^^^^^^
 The ITRPV Results Reports for 2010 and forward provided glass thickness data, and where report data was missing, reasonable assumptions or interpolations were made.
-See jupyter journal "Glass per M2 Calculations" for each year's calculations (“ITRPV - VDMA.” https://itrpv.vdma.org/)
+See jupyter journal "Glass per M2 Calculations" for each year's calculations, and SupportingMaterial Glass_FrontThickness_ITRPV and Module_Conformation_ITRPV files for extracted data ("ITRPV - VDMA." https://itrpv.vdma.org/).